The Bankrate promise

 What are credit-based insurance scores?

-Many auto insurance companies will use what is known as a credit-based insurance score to quickly and easily identify risk among policyholders.
+As we noted, car insurance companies often use your insurance score to quickly and easily identify the level of risk you might present as a policyholder.
 Auto insurance companies generally use this information to assess your risk and determine how likely you are to make timely payments or to file a claim.

 “Credit-based insurance scores are a new way of calculating premiums,” comments Espenschied.
 “The most common credit score is the FICO score, and companies such as Fair Isaac Corp. use it to help calculate premium costs based on your driving history and risk assessment.”